rupweb/jinda/README.md

 Jinda
 =====

-Kind of Java distributed spaces, kind of asynchronous sockets, kind of process performance manager, kind of JVM manager
+Kind of Java distributed spaces, kind of asynchronous sockets, kind of process monitor, kind of JVM manager

 Why?
 Gelernter described the original vision.